Longoni (company)

-Longoni SRL is one of the most prominent European manufacturers of high-end cue sticks.
+Longoni SRL is one of the most prominent European manufacturers of cue sticks.
 The company, founded by Alessandro Longoni in 1945, is based in Mariano Comense, Italy.
 Longoni makes cues customized for various carom billiards disciplines, including three-cushion, five-pin, and artistic billiards, as well as pool and Russian pyramid cues more recently.

 Over the years, several professional players, including Dick Jaspers and Niels Feijen, have helped design and develop new lines of Longoni carom and pool cues, respectively.
 As of 2014, Niels Feijen is still under contract with Longoni.